rondlite/reaction-docs/website/versioned_docs/version-v1.11.0/plugin-layouts-3.md

 More detailed documentation on the other `register.js` can be found in this [blog post](https://blog.demandcluster.com/an-intro-to-architecture-the-registry/).

-One important thing to understand is that at any point in time when Reaction goes to render a route/page, it's going to determine how to pull the layout record from a key of `layout + workflow`.
+One important thing to understand is that at any point in time when demand goes to render a route/page, it's going to determine how to pull the layout record from a key of `layout + workflow`.
 The `coreWorkflow` is a special case in that it is a workflow with just one step.

 It is essentially the "default" workflow when you hit the home page.

 Also note that:
 1. We have other parts that we could substitute without changing our layout.
 For example we change point our header or footer to a custom React component by changing the values for "layoutHeader" or "layoutFooter".
 2. There is a `priority` field on layout objects (with a default value) of `999`.
-When Reaction goes to render a route/page (as explained above) and more than one layout match is found, this `priority` field is used to determine which one is used.
+When demand goes to render a route/page (as explained above) and more than one layout match is found, this `priority` field is used to determine which one is used.
 Lower values override the default.
 [See example].